 Babies start teething between four and seven months after their birth.
-As a mother you get excited, when you see your baby teething, however, for a baby, teething is extremely painful.
-Teething can cause pain in a baby’s gums and prevent him from sleeping.
-So, here are some ways in which you can put your baby to sleep.
+As a mother you get excited, when you see your baby teething.
+However, teething is extremely painful for a baby, causing many issues, including difficulty in sleeping.
+So, here are some ways in which can ease the pain and put your baby to sleep.

 Tips to Help a Child Sleep During Teething

-As a new mother, you will receive ample advice on parenting that will boggle your mind.
-Your baby will be in intense pain and his sleeping schedule may also get disturbed because of the same.
-Therefore, to get your teething baby to sleep, here are some tips that will be useful to you:
+As a new mother, you will receive ample advice on parenting, which is bound to boggle your mind.
+Your baby will be in intense pain, due to which his/her sleeping schedule may get disrupted.
+Therefore, here are some useful tips to get your teething baby to sleep.

-1. Give Baby Something Cold to Chew On
+1. Give the Baby Something Cold to Chew On

-Cold de-sensitises nerves and reduces pain.
-This is why, nowadays, toy companies are creating refrigerate-able rubber or gel-core based teethers.
-Teethers are special toys made to be chewed on.
-The pressure on a baby’s teeth caused by chewing can provide relief from teething pain.
+Cold desensitises nerves and reduces pain.
+This is why, nowadays, more toy companies are creating rubber or gel-core based teethers that can be refrigerated.
+Teethers are special toys, made to be chewed on by teething babies.
+The pressure on a baby’s teeth, caused by chewing, can provide relief from teething pain.
 The instinct to begin chewing to reduce the pain of teething is natural in humans and animals.
-If you do not have any refrigerator-friendly teething toys, you can substitute it with a clean, frozen rag instead.
-Do not freeze teething toys as that will make them hard and could hurt your baby's teeth.
-Simply chill them before using.
-Also, always be present to supervise your baby when he is chewing something.
+If you do not have any refrigerator-friendly teething toys, you can substitute it with a clean, frozen cloth, instead.
+Do not freeze teething toys, as that will make them hard and could hurt your baby's teeth.
+Simply chill them before handing to your baby.
+Also, always be present to supervise your baby when he/she is chewing something.
 Teething toys are designed to be chewed and not swallowed, so keep an eye on your baby.

 2. Massage the Gums

-Your baby might refuse to sleep alone when he starts teething.
-As you lay him on the bed, massage his gums with your finger.
+Your baby might refuse to sleep alone when he/she starts teething.
+As you lay the baby on the bed, massage his/her gums with your finger.
 This will ease the pain and help put your baby to sleep.
-If he wakes up in the middle of the night, you can massage again to help him sleep through the night.
-As you massage the gums, you will be able to feel where the teeth are coming in.
-Focus on massaging these areas in particular.
-Ensure that your fingers are clean before you massage him.
+If he/she wakes up in the middle of the night, you can massage the gums again.
+As you massage your baby's gums, you will be able to feel where the teeth are coming in.
+Focus on massaging these areas, in particular.
+Ensure that your fingers are clean before massaging your baby's gums.

 3. Give Chamomile Tea

-Chamomile tea helps reduce inflammation, soothe stomach aches, boost immunity, promote relaxation and induce sleep.
-Giving chamomile tea to a teething baby will provide him relief from the teething pain and even induce sleep.
-Chamomile tea can be given to a baby through a feeding bottle at room temperature or mildly warm.
+Chamomile tea helps reduce inflammation, soothe stomach aches, boost immunity, promote relaxation, and induce sleep.
+Giving chamomile tea to a teething baby will provide relief from teething pain and even induce sleep.
+Chamomile tea can be given to a baby through a feeding bottle at room temperature or when mildly warm.
 You can even soak a clean rag in chamomile tea and freeze it before giving it to your baby to chew on.
-However, it should be noted that chamomile tea should not be given to the babies who are less than six months.
-You can give it to a baby who has crossed the half-year mark, however, it is still safe to consult a doctor before opting for this remedy.
+However, it should be noted that chamomile tea should not be given to babies who are less than six months of age.
+You can give it to a baby who has crossed the half-year mark, but it is advisable to consult a doctor before opting for this remedy.

-Cold soothes the pain in the gums and a full stomach induces sleep.
-You can give cold yoghurt or cold fruits and vegetables, such as grapes or boiled carrots.
-However, keep in mind to give them age-appropriate food, i.e. fruits or veggies that they can actually chew properly.
+Cold soothes pain in the gums and a full stomach induces sleep.
+You can give your baby cold yoghurt or cold fruits and vegetables, such as grapes or boiled carrots.
+However, keep in mind to give him/her age-appropriate food, i.e. fruits or veggies that can be chewed properly.
 An option here would be to buy a mesh feeding bag.
-This is used to start young babies on solid foods safely, without the risk of swallowing too big a piece and choking.
+This is used to start young babies on solid foods safely, without the risk of swallowing too big a piece, and choking.

 5. Create a Calm Environment

 To make your baby sleep, it is important that you set a sleeping schedule.
-When a baby has a set pattern of sleep, his body adjusts accordingly.
-This makes him sleepy as the bedtime approaches.
-A bed-time routine also subconsciously signals that it is time to sleep when it is followed for weeks.
+When babies have a set pattern of sleep, their bodies adjust accordingly.
+A bed-time routine automatically makes them sleepy as bedtime approaches, as it subconsciously signals that it is time to sleep when certain activities are performed in a set sequence, for a period of time.
 It essentially works on the same principles of habit formation.
-The routine could include a warm bath, changing to pyjamas, reading a short story, singing to your baby or rocking him in your arms until he falls asleep.
+The routine could include a warm bath, changing to pyjamas, reading a short story, singing to your baby or rocking him/her in your arms until he/she falls asleep.

-Breastfeeding also calms your baby.
-As your baby teeth, he might gnaw on your nipples and hurt you.
+Breastfeeding calms your baby.
+As your baby begins teething, he/she might gnaw on your nipples and hurt you.
 To prevent this, massage your baby’s gums prior to feeding.
-Breastfeeding is an effective way to soothe your baby and put him to sleep.
+Breastfeeding is an effective way to soothe your baby and put him/her to sleep.

 7. Use Pain-killing Medication

-This should be your last resort if you’ve tried the other methods without any positive result.
-Pain-killers can help alleviate your baby’s pain and put him to sleep.
+This should be your last resort if you’ve tried the other methods, without any positive result.
+Pain-killers can help alleviate your baby’s pain and put him/her to sleep.
 Always consult your doctor before resorting to medication.
 Do not buy over-the-counter pharmaceutical products for this.
 Painkillers such as Ibuprofen have special, diluted formulas made particularly for children and babies.
 Do not use adult painkillers.
-Also, consult your paediatrician first before giving any medicines to your little one.
+Also, consult your paediatrician before giving any medication to your little one.

-Always watch your baby if he has something in his mouth, be it a teething toy, a rag or food.
-A baby may choke it, so be careful.
+Always watch your baby if he/she is chewing on something, be it a teething toy, rag, or food.
+A baby may choke on it, so be careful.

-Consult your physician before you use painkillers for your child.
+Consult your physician before you give painkillers to your child.

-A common home remedy is to rub crushed aspirin tablets on your baby’s gums.
-Do not opt for this remedy.
-It may cause the baby to become extremely sick.
+A common, but dangerous home remedy is to rub crushed aspirin tablets on your baby’s gums.
+Do not opt for this remedy, as it may cause the baby to become extremely sick.

-Babies sometimes develop a habit of pulling their ear while teething as the pain of teething may transfer to the ear canal.
-If the pain is excessive, consult a doctor, as your baby could be suffering from an ear infection.
+Babies sometimes develop a habit of pulling their ear while teething, as the pain of teething may transfer to the ear canal.
+If the pain is excessive, consult a doctor, as your baby could be suffering from a ear infection.

-Do not use over-the-counter creams or gels that may be suggested to be used on your baby’s gums as a numbing medication.
+Do not use over-the-counter creams or gels on your baby’s gums as a numbing medication.